asamy/ksm/README.md

 The solution under `ksm/` directory is a VS 2015 solution, you can use it to build, you'll also need the Windows Driver Development Kit.

+**NOTE**:  You need to adjust the Windows version you are targetting via the project properities, go to Driver Settings -> General -> Target OS Version.

 To build from VS command line, simply cd to where `ksm` is and: